simonis/mmap-pause/README.md

 ## Executive summary

-Vulnerability to latency issues due to usage of Jvmstat performance counters depends on the kernel version:
+The vulnerability to latency issues due to usage of Jvmstat performance counters depends on the kernel version:

 | kernel     | JDK 8                 | JDK 11                 | JDK 17                 | JDK HEAD (20)               |
 | :--------- | :-------------------: | :--------------------: | :--------------------: | :-------------------------: |